t3-oss/create-t3-app/www/src/pages/en/deployment/docker.md

 ## Docker Project Configuration

-Please note that Next.js requires a different process for build time (available in the frontend, prefixed by `NEXT_PUBLIC`) and runtime environment, server-side only, variables.
+Please note that Next.js requires a different process for build time (available in the front-end, prefixed by `NEXT_PUBLIC`) and runtime environment, server-side only, variables.
 In this demo we are using two variables, pay attention to their positions in the `Dockerfile`, command-line arguments, and `docker-compose.yml`:

 - `DATABASE_URL` (used by the server)
 - `NEXT_PUBLIC_CLIENTVAR` (used by the client)